A Romance of Two Worlds: Reception

 The book was not well reviewed by critics, a circumstance which publisher George Bentley anticipated, writing to Corelli that "I think it will provoke much adverse criticism".
 A critic for The World wrote that "as a pure romance... the book is a tolerable thing enough.
 If the writer intends us to take it seriously—as her preface seems half to suggest—it is pure bosh."
 Another single-line review simply read "Miss Corelli would have been better advised had she embodied her ridiculous ideas in a sixpenny pamphlet."
 The Athenaeum gave measured praise, writing that "considered as a romance, pure and simple, it may entertain its readers not a little."

 Despite this, the book was a success with the reading public, and within six months of publication, Corelli reported to Bentley that letters from appreciative readers were "pouring in every day".
 After twelve months, Bentley published a second edition in one volume as part of his "Favourite" series.
 This edition included a new introduction by Corelli, and an appendix with quotes from readers' letters.
 Oscar Wilde was among the book's fans, writing to Corelli, "I have read the book over again... you certainly tell of marvellous things in a marvellous way."

-Her scripture, "The Electric Principle of Christianity," included in the novel, is presented as something factual and after the publication of the book, generated a cult following, in which readers sought more information about her experience.
+Her scripture, "The Electric Principle of Christianity", included in the novel, is presented as something factual and after the publication of the book generated a cult following, in which readers sought more information about her experience.
 Today, New Age devotees hail Corelli as "inspired".

 Themes

 In A Romance of Two Worlds, Marie Corelli takes on an old argument between the creationists and the evolutionists.
 However, her insights are futuristic, including ideas about electricity, solar power, and the properties of the atom.

-She explains in the introduction, in this cultivated age a wall of skepticism and cynicism is gradually being built up by intellectual thinkers of every nation against all the treats of the Supernatural and Unseen, I am aware that my narration of the events I have recently experienced will be read with incredulity.
-At a time when the great empire of the Christian Religion is being assailed, or politely ignored by governments and public speakers and teachers, I realize to the fullest extent how daring is any attempt to prove, even by a plain history of strange occurrences happening to one's self, the actual existence of the Supernatural around us; and the absolute certainty of a future state of being, after the passage through that brief soul-topor in which the body perishes, known to us as Death.
+She explains in the introduction, in this cultivated age a wall of skepticism and cynicism is gradually being built up by intellectual thinkers of every nation against all that treats of the Supernatural and Unseen, I am aware that my narration of the events I have recently experienced will be read with incredulity.
+At a time when the great empire of the Christian Religion is being assailed, or politely ignored by governments and public speakers and teachers, I realize to the fullest extent how daring is any attempt to prove, even by a plain history of strange occurrences happening to one's self, the actual existence of the Supernatural around us; and the absolute certainty of a future state of being, after the passage through that brief soul-torpor in which the body perishes, known to us as Death.

 The book is suffused with Pantheism.
-She also argues that Christ did not come to us as a sacrifice because God is a creator of love and beauty and could not desire "a bleeding victim as sacrifice to appease His Anger [...]."
+She also argues that Christ did not come to us as a sacrifice because God is a creator of love and beauty and could not desire "a bleeding victim as sacrifice to appease His Anger [...]".